 Any educational institution that receives federal funding is required to hold an educational program about the U.S. Constitution for its students.

-All members of the Illinois State community are also invited to participate in the American Association of State Colleges and Universities' American Democracy Project's National Constitution Day Conversation on Friday, September 17 from 12pm - 1pm CT.
-Designed to reach across differences, this hour-long event, hosted by AASCU’s American Democracy Project and the New York Times, creates a space for open discussion of the U.S. Constitution.
+All members of the Illinois State community are encouraged to participate in the American Democracy Project's National Constitution Day Conversations.
+Designed to reach across differences, this event creates space for open discussion of the U.S. Constitution.
 This national facilitated dialogue is based on the fundamental value of the pursuit of knowledge for the public good.
-We will provide access to information about the U.S. Constitution, but you need not be an expert to enjoy this event and to share in the lively conversation.
-Open to all higher education students, faculty, and staff.
-Bring your classes and student organizations, and join us for this national dialogue.
-Register Now.
+The session will include a lively game, facilitated discussion, and a forum to share thoughts about the U.S. Constitution.
+The event is open to all higher education students, faculty, and staff.
+This event is Friday, September 15 at 1:00 p.m.
+CST/2:00 p.m.
+EST. It is a free online event, but requires registration.